pivotal/docs-tap/scst-scan/verify-app-scanning.hbs.md

 **Note** The output of the scan must be valid in accordance with SPDX or CycloneDX specifications.
 If not, although it might be parsed correctly, VMware cannot ensure that the information is parsed correctly, and results might not be displayed accurately in Tanzu Developer Portal and Tanzu Application s CLI.

-To validate scan format with sbom:
+To validate a scan format with sbom:

 1. Setup and install sbom.
 See the [sbom](https://github.com/CycloneDX/sbom-utility#installation) documentation.
 2. Run the `sbom-utility` CLI with the subcommand [validate](https://github.com/CycloneDX/sbom-utility#validate) to validate the scan report against its declared format, such as SPDX, CycloneDX, and version.